Photo: Polar Explorer Pen Hadow speaking up for an Arctic HFO Ban at MEPC73. Full text of his speech can be read here.

 MEPC73: Buckle Up, the Arctic HFO Ban Is On Its Way

-As October’s MEPC73 meeting in closed in London, the Clean Arctic Alliance and Arctic indigenous groups expressed our satisfaction for the support given by many member nations of the International Maritime Organization (IMO), the United Nations body which governs international shipping, towards commencing work on the development of a ban on the use and carriage of heavy fuel oil (HFO) in Arctic waters.
+As last October’s MEPC73 meeting closed in London, the Clean Arctic Alliance and Arctic indigenous groups expressed our satisfaction for the support given by many member nations of the International Maritime Organization (IMO), the United Nations body which governs international shipping, towards commencing work on the development of a ban on the use and carriage of heavy fuel oil (HFO) in Arctic waters.

-While the news may not appear earth-shattering, progress is often won in undramatic ways.
-After the MEPC73 (Marine Environment Protection Committee) meeting , the Clean Arctic Alliance team afterwards reflected afterwards that we would have gotten more news coverage had things gone terribly wrong.
+While the news may not appear earth-shattering, progress is often achieved in undramatic ways.
+After the MEPC73 (Marine Environment Protection Committee) meeting , the Clean Arctic Alliance team afterwards reflected that we would have gotten more news coverage had things gone terribly wrong.
 That no member countries of the IMO sought to undermine or hinder the development of the ban was highly significant, and a clear signal that there was acceptance that Arctic waters should get the protection they deserve, and as soon possible.

 Why is heavy fuel oil so bad?

 As global understanding of multiple threats posed by use of fossils fuels has unfolded, perhaps IMO delegations have begun regarding a ban on HFO, for use by ships in the Arctic, as being an obvious way forward to protect both the Arctic environment, and the communities who depend upon it.
 A ban would cut the risk of oil spills and from emissions and deposits of black carbon, which accelerates ice melt.
 It is now clear that the impacts of climate change in the Arctic also have repercussions further south – what happens in the Arctic doesn’t stay in the Arctic.
 One of the ways to lessen our impact on the Arctic is by ending the use of HFO in its waters.